NCI-Agency/anet/docs/dev-setup.md

 ### Simulator
 ANET has a simulator that can exercise of the functions.
 It is located in 'client/test/sim'.
 It works by interfacing with ANET through GraphQL queries.
 The simulator executes `stories` which are assigned to different user types and have different probabilities.

-The simulator can be started by running 'yarn sim' in 'client'.
+The simulator can be started by running 'yarn run sim' in 'client'.

 ## React Frontend
 ### Initial Setup